abiratsis/top-airports-pipeline/README.md

  - It supports the `complete` output mode.

 Additionally, we used `complete` as the output mode, since it supports all the streaming features that we need for our application i.e: orderBy, aggregation.
-Finally, we know that given the size of the dataset (~2MB), it is safe to assume that we don't expect to face any OOM error.
+Finally, we know that given the size of the dataset (~2MB), it is safe to assume that we don't expect to see any OOM error.

 As we will see next, there two basic usages of the solution.
-The first is to use as a library (i.e import it in databricks), and the second as an executable command-line program.
+The first is to use as a library (i.e import it in databricks), and the second as a command-line program.

 ### Getting Started